Read on for cybersecurity tips from James Bond’s No Time To Die movie. I just finished binging it …

 3. Unencrypted Flash Drive

-Q accesses Obruchev’s flash drive like it was a stroll in the park.
+Q accesses Obruchev’s flash drive as if it were a stroll in the park.
 No encryption, no password.
-He was able to know what Obruchev was working on, what he has done so far, and what he is about to do.
+He was able to know what Obruchev was working on, what he had done so far, and what he was about to do.Â

 4. Breaches of Different Databases

-It was mentioned by Moneypenny that there were breaches of databases around the world housing DNA information.
-The leak of this data put many at risk, including MI6 agents and other employees, whose DNAs were surprisingly among, considering the type of security that should be in place to protect such data.
+Moneypenny mentioned that there were breaches of databases worldwide that housed DNA information.
+The leak of this data put many at risk, including MI6 agents and other employees, whose DNAs were surprisingly among those, considering the type of security that should be in place to protect such data.Â

 READ ALSO: Best Antivirus For 2022 [Tested, Reviewed & Ranked]